MilosKozak/ruffy/README.md

 This is not even alpha Software!

 USE IT AT YOUR OWN RISK!
-I AM NOT RESPOSIBLE FOR ANY DAMAGES ON YOUR PHONE, PUMP, HEALTH OR WHAT EVER GETS DAMAGED IF YOU USE THIS SOFTWARE!
+I AM NOT RESPONSIBLE FOR ANY DAMAGES ON YOUR PHONE, PUMP, HEALTH OR WHAT EVER GETS DAMAGED IF YOU USE THIS SOFTWARE!
-DONT USE IT WHILE PUMP IS ATTACHED TO YOUR BODY!
+DON'T USE IT WHILE PUMP IS ATTACHED TO YOUR BODY!
 USE IT AT YOUR OWN RISK!

 Neither this project or me or anybody who has worked on this project is affiliated, or endorsed, by ROCHE or any of its national or international subsidiaries!